 With swimming, you use most of your muscle groups, so it is perfect for toning muscles, building core strengths, and stamina.
 It also helps to expand lung capacity which is beneficial for everyone but especially for asthma sufferers.
 These are reasons why many children who swim regularly tend to be good at other sports as well.

 Swimming is a mood booster

 One in 4 people in UK experience a mental health problem each year and it is reported that the proportion of children with mental issues is 50 % higher than before the pandemic.
 Swimming produces endorphins, the hormones that make you feel happy and increase the positivity.
-The breathing patterns and rhythmic movements created with swimming can be meditative.
+In addition, breathing patterns and rhythmic movements created with swimming can be meditative.
 Another study shows that swimming can reverse damage to the brain from stress through a process called hippocampal neurogenesis.
 We have seen time after time anxious or fidgety children leave swimming lessons calmer and more relaxed.